-Not only can I complete courses on my schedule, but the materials go into such depth that they allow me to really understand complex issues like determining your win number (an art not a science) and how best to make an ask.
+Not only can I complete courses on my schedule, but the materials go into such depth that they allow me to really understand complex issues like Calculating Your Vote Goal (an art not a science) and Making The Ask.

 It has gone the longest way in professionalizing my campaign, which is what I really need considering I’m a first-time candidate running for state house.